geomagpy/MARTAS/README.md

 All data can directly be analysed using [MagPy]() which contains many time domain and frequency domain time series analysis methods.

-Developers: R. Leonhardt, R. Mandl, R. Bailey (GeoSphere Austria)
+Developers: R. Leonhardt, R. Mandl, R. Bailey, V. Haberle (GeoSphere Austria)

 ### Table of Contents